top of page

 Our training programs aim to create an understanding, respect and appreciation of the Mitakoodi culture and people through interactive and engaging sessions that are developed and delivered by Elders of the Mitakoodi people.

-If you would like further information, please contact the Mitakoodi Elders Council.
+If you would like further information, please email us at admin@mitakoodielderscouncil.com.au

 advice & guidence